ricardogsilva/potto/README.md

 API processing logic and let starlette worry about web application stuff.

 What does it mean to let pygeoapi focus solely on the logic of geospatial APIs?

+It means that there is a split responsibility between pygeoapi and the wrapping framework with regard to implementing the more 'webby' features of OGC APIs, like links and openapi schemas.

 It means: